nicnosis/iu-courses/j360/docs/web-syllabus.md

 Grading criteria will be given for each individual assignment.

-## Analysis, Critiques, Revisions
+## Revisions
-Following the completion of each project, students and the instructor will assess each individual submission.
-The intent is to spur meaningful discussion about design, and attract new ideas and opportunities for improvement.
-Because web development is an iterative process, students are allowed to revise and resubmit assignments.
+When software is created in a professional environment, changes and revisions are common.
+Factoring that web development is an iterative process, students are allowed to revise and resubmit assignments.
+As long as students submit their work by the assignment due date, they may revise their work for an improved grade.
+The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional code is not eligible for resubmission.

 ## Required Readings and Materials